42elenz/LLMs_psychopathologies/README.md

 - To reproduce full paper-style runs, add the required models in `src/utils/model_config.py` and ensure corresponding API keys are set
 - The analysis notebook (`01_comparision_and_statistics.ipynb`) contains all statistical tests and visualizations from the paper
 - Raw outputs are preserved for full reproducibility and error analysis
+- in outputs/clinican_rating_sheets all ratings can be found in a comprehensive way to check rating behaviour of each clinician
 - Together AI API-Endpoints can vary due to time.
 You can check on their website which models can be inferenced at the moment (newest open source models https://www.together.ai/models).